cbiagii/M3K-docs/docs/source/installation.rst

 Installation
 ------------

-scVelo requires Python 3.6 or later.
-We recommend to use Miniconda_.
+M3K requires ...
+We recommend to use ...

 PyPI
 ^^^^